 There are so many awesome intermediate hikes near Brisbane.
 These are great trails for hikers with a little experience who are keen to get some distance on their legs or give mountains a go – and you’re going to see some spectacular views, rainforest and waterfalls to boot.

 My personal favourite is the Warrie Circuit – a 17km circuit starting from Tallanbanna Picnic Area.
 The circuit passes up to 10 waterfalls including Twin Falls, Rainbow Falls and Blackfellow Falls.
-There’s also some spectacular creek crossings, including the Meeting of the Waters.
+There are also some spectacular creek crossings, including the Meeting of the Waters.

 If you are a fit and very experienced hiker, you can also add the off track bush bash to Springbrook Pinnacle.
 The hike to the Pinnacle is an offshoot from Warrie Circuit and is about a 30 minute trek each way through thick rainforest.